ShieldNet-dev/ShieldNet-dev/README.md

 - Preparing for **Cisco CCNA** and **CompTIA Security+**
 - Building production-grade cybersecurity platforms
 - Contributing to open-source security projects
 ---

-## Engineering Principles

-Every project I undertake is guided by these core beliefs:

-- **Security is foundational** — it belongs in the architecture, not as an afterthought.
-- **Automation empowers** professionals rather than replacing them.
-- **Technology must solve real problems** before showcasing innovation.
-- **Simplicity enhances reliability** and maintainability.
-- **Open source accelerates** learning and collaboration.
-- **Trust is earned** through consistent, secure engineering.

----

 ## Let's Connect & Collaborate